What Is Nursing Home Neglect?

-Elderly individuals who have managed to hurt themselves while in nursing homes may not be receiving the proper level of assistance.
-For example, an individual in a low interference living facility who accidentally sets fire to their kitchen may need more supervision than they are receiving.
+An elderly person who has managed to hurt themselves while in a nursing home may not be receiving the proper level of assistance.
+For example, an individual in a long-term care facility who accidentally sets fire to their kitchen may need more supervision than they are receiving.
 Caregivers should be responsible for recognizing these needs and acting on them.

-Neglect is generally caused by inaction rather than action, which means most instances can be prevented with forethought, planning and care.
-There are many ways that nursing homes can prevent neglect.
+Neglect is generally caused by inaction rather than action, which means most instances can be prevented with forethought, planning, and care.
+There are many ways that nursing home facilities can prevent neglect.

 - Ensure adequate staffing levels